Learning Heterogeneous Agent Cooperation via Multiagent League Training: Experiments

 \subsection{Bottleneck Investigation in Heterogeneous Team.}

-In a heterogeneous team, the most difficult agent type is usually the bottleneck in HMARL.
-The HLT model can evaluate the learning process of different agent types statistically, and reveal the bottleneck agent type in different learning phases.
+An agent type can become the bottleneck of a heterogeneous team if its role is relatively more difficult to learn.
+Next, we demonstrate that the HLT model is capable of statistically assessing the learning process of different agent types, and revealing the bottleneck agent type during different learning phases.

-Similar to the previous policy version iteration test, we mix the eventual frontier policies with past policies.
-The difference is that the agent type to execute the past policy is specially assigned instead of randomly chosen.
-This experiment provides us with a way to assess the difficulty of learning each heterogeneous role, and furthermore offers a new perspective for analyzing how a cooperative heterogeneous joint policy forms from scratches.
+Similar to the previous policy version iteration evaluation, we again mix the eventual frontier policies with past policies.
+A small difference is that the agent type to execute the past policy is specially assigned rather than randomly chosen.
+This experiment assesses the difficulty of learning diverse roles, and furthermore provides a new perspective on how cooperative heterogeneous joint policies are formed from scratch.